Sep 01, 2023

 In general, the most popular types of URLs are absolute and relative.

 An absolute URL contains complete information, from the protocol to the path to resources or parameters.
 In comparison, a relative URL only includes the path to resources.
-It’s often used to refer to a file link within the same domain.

 Based on the function, here are some other types of uniform resource locators: